-Australia knows a little bit about gambling, being ranked second in nations with problem gambling issues.
+Australia knows a little bit about gambling, being ranked second in the world with problem gambling issues.
 Australia has also tackled problem gambling from its own point of view, departing somewhat from the DSM, based on its own extensive research.

-For that purpose, we did our own survey of video gamers to see how they would fair on a problem gambling survey from Australia.
-To do this we took the following quiz from the Victorian Responsible Gambling Foundation in Australia, and simply substituted the word ‘gambling’ with ‘video gaming’ or ‘gaming,’ and invited people who played video games regularly to participate in a video game survey.
+For that purpose, we did our own survey of people who played video games to see how they would fair on a problem gambling survey from Australia.
+To do this, we took the following quiz from the Victorian Responsible Gambling Foundation in Australia, and simply substituted the word ‘gambling’ with ‘video gaming’ or ‘gaming,’ and invited people who played video games regularly to participate in this video game survey.

 A score from 4-6 indicated that a participant is starting to feel the ill effects of gambling and needs to consider taking action while a score above six means they have a problem they should address immediately.

 This chart indicates where the growth in mobile games, and their gambling style addiction impacts by age.
-As the participants where older, they were much more likely to play mobile than console games, or PC games.
+As some participants were older, they were much more likely to play mobile than console, or PC games unlike younger gamers.

-These results are not from a formal psychological study done by any university, but the answers were solicited without any of the participants knowing it was a gambling survey.
-It is our sincerest hope that a more formal study be launched to better enumerate the problem video gaming versus problem gambling indicators, especially outside the traditionally studied young male adult.
+These results are not done from a formal psychological study done by any university, but the answers were solicited without any of the participants knowing it was a gambling survey.
+It is our sincerest hope that a more formal study can be launched in the future to better enumerate the ‘problem video gaming’ versus ‘problem gambling’ indicators, especially outside the traditionally studied young male adult.

 We do regret not asking the gender of players as that might show some additional stereotype diffusing data.